yesyinka/blog_source/_posts/2014-02-26-oop-concepts-in-python.markdown

 Well this puts some new stuff into play.
 First of all you see that the method can be _unbound_ or _bound_, then its type is `instancemethod`.
 Last, you see that despite of being bound and unbound, the method is always the same (its address is the same for the class and for the two instances).

+What is the meaning of bound and unboud?